 Brand You: Questioning Self-Promotion

-A writer and branding expert discusses the art, the discomfort, and the necessity of self-promotion, as well as its evolution in the digital age.
+A writer considers the art, discomfort, and necessity of self-promotion, as well as its evolution in the digital age.

 The Literary Life